grbeno/grbeno.github.io/pages/dj_async_chat.md

             return answer

 ```

+The places where I modified the original code are marked with the _*# Redis Channel Layer*_ comment.

 Next, we need to change the channel layer in `./config/settings.py` from `"channels.layers.InMemoryChannelLayer"` to `"channels_redis.core.RedisChannelLayer"` and set the host to the Redis port.